The Inception of the Sunni-Shi’i (Shia) Divide

 Ghadir al-Khumm Event

-The Shiites elaborated on the Prophet’s word ‘mawla’ to assign the next leader to follow after the Prophet’s death.
-As there are problematic words in any language, mawla’ in Arabic has various meanings, like a supporter, servant, leader, patron, partner, and ally.
-But the Prophet’s words meant Ali’s stature is as much as I am.
+The Shiites elaborated on the Prophet’s word ‘‘Mawla” to assign the next leader to follow after the Prophet’s death.
+As there are problematic words in any language, ‘‘Mawla” in Arabic has various meanings, like a supporter, servant, leader, patron, partner, and ally.
+But the PProphet’swords meant AAli’sstature was as much as he was.

 The Sunni scholar Shaykh Hassan Farhan al-Maliky argues that Ghadir al-Khum and what the Prophet stated about Ali were authentic.
-Perhaps, Ali’s leadership could be spiritual guidance, as is the Prophet’s, since Ali has been the closest to the Prophet’s household.
-He lived in Muhammad’s house for eight years before the Revelation and twenty-three years after.
+Perhaps the author believes that Ali’s leadership could be a spiritual guidance, as is the Prophet’s, not a political one since Ali has been the closest to the Prophet.
+He lived in Muhammad’s house for eight years before the Revelation began and twenty-three years after.
 In many ways, Ali was the right hand to the Prophet throughout.
-Ali’s knowledge and experience are the closest to the Prophet’s; therefore, the Prophet would recommend him to be a leader resembling him.
+Ali’s knowledge and experience are the closest to the Prophet’s; therefore, the Prophet would recommend him to be a leader who resembles him.

 In his book “The Succession to Muhammad,” Wilferd Madelung explains on page 18 that Ghadir al Khumm took place before the Farewell Pilgrimage.
 The Prophet counseled Ali and two people on official business in Yemen.
 There was a dispute between them and Ali on some issues.
 When the Prophet discovered this dispute, he advised his companions to agree with Ali, for he was on the right side.
 Madelung’s view and understanding conform to the Sunnis’ contextual conception of the event.
 Follow the link to the reports of the disputed story. https://www.al-islam.org/ghadir/incident.htm